-An athlete is allowed to request permission to leave the court for a reasonable time for a toilet break / change of attire break (women's/girl's matches).
-Toilet breaks should be taken on a set break and can be used for no other purpose.
-Change of attire breaks (women's/girls) must be taken on a set break.
+A player is allowed to request permission to leave the court for a reasonable time for a toilet break or change of attire break (in female athlete matches).
+A player may change her attire during a toilet break.

+Toilet breaks / change of attire breaks must be taken on a set break.